-Fotis Dulos' ex-girlfriend pleads not guilty in CT missing mom case
+Fotis Dulos' ex-girlfriend pleads not guilty in Connecticut missing mom case

-The ex-girlfriend of a Connecticut man who killed himself while facing charges in connection with the kidnapping and presumed death his estranged wife pleaded not guilty Friday to helping him cover up the killing.
+The ex-girlfriend of a Connecticut man who killed himself while facing charges in connection with the kidnapping and presumed death of his estranged wife pleaded not guilty Friday to charges that she helped him cover up the killing.

 Michelle Troconis, 45, left the court in Stamford after pleading not guilty to a murder conspiracy charge and will remain under house arrest.
 In the courtroom, she spoke Spanish and wore a headset for interpretation, Fox News affiliate WTIC-TV reported.